-This menu item may be used to define the zoom level at which the privacy zone becomes visible after defining the color and the position of the privacy zone.
+This menu item is used to define the zoom level at which the privacy zone becomes visible after defining the color and the position of the privacy zone.

-- 1) Press " " on "EDIT WINDOW LOCATION". - 2) Press OPEN, the following screen will appear.
+- 1) Press "▶" on "EDIT WINDOW ZOOM". - 2) Press OPEN, the following screen will appear.